Joan Castejón: Dénia

 Castejón married Paca Galván in 1973 and returned to Valencia where he briefly rejoined the local art scene, but a year later he settled permanently in Dénia, a small city on the coast.
 Taking up painting, he opted for a more explicit and shocking expressionism during the end of the 70s.
 Later in the 80s, he explored a brighter abstraction inspired by the landscape, while an increasingly theatrical virtuoso drawing dominated the 90s.
 The human being became the central reference of his work.
 Mankind is always addressed as tragic matter, as a heroic thing that has been beaten, subjected after a struggle with destiny and with an adverse world.

 In 1999 he was honored as Adopted Son by the city Dénia, where he has lived since 1974.

 Works

 If there is one aspect that stands out in the work of Joan Castejón is his drawing skill, also in his painting.
 José Manuel Caballero Bonald wrote regarding this: "the artist draws a classic and meditate as a prophet".
-The author and official historian of Alicante Enrique Cerdan Tato wrote in El Pais on Castejón's works: " ... he wanted to express a human universe revealed by violence: the helpless crowd was resolved in a powerful blast of fragments, lines, volumes, bestiaries and masks".
+The author and official historian of Alicante Enrique Cerdan Tato wrote in El País on Castejón's works: " ... he wanted to express a human universe revealed by violence: the helpless crowd was resolved in a powerful blast of fragments, lines, volumes, bestiaries and masks".